Azure/azure-sdk-for-net/doc/mgmt_preview_quickstart.md

 Identity can be found in [this document](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme?view=azure-dotnet)

-Managing Resources
+Interacting with Azure Resources
 ------------------

 Now that we are authenticated, we can use our management client to make API calls.
-Let's create a resource group and demonstrate management client's usage
+Let's demonstrate management client's usage by showing concrete examples

+**Managing Resource Groups**

+We can use the Resource client (azure.mgmt.resource.ResourceManagementClient) we have created to perform operations on Resource Group.
+In this example, we will show to manage Resource Groups.

-**Create a resource group**
+***Create a resource group***

     location = "myLocation";
     groupName = "myResourceGroupName";
     var result = await resourceClient.ResourceGroups.CreateOrUpdateAsync(groupName, new ResourceGroup(location));

-**Update a resource group**
+***Update a resource group***

     ...
     var tags = new Dictionary<string,string>();